quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Law and regulation questions

-41. What does the Health and Care Act 2022 say about the new learning disability and autism training requirement?
+55. What does the Health and Care Act 2022 say about the new learning disability and autism training requirement?

-The Health and Care Act 2022 introduces a requirement that providers registered with the CQC must ensure that each person working for the purpose of regulated activities carried on by them receives training on learning disability and autism which is appropriate to the person’s role.
+The Health and Care Act 2022 introduced a requirement that providers registered with the CQC must ensure that each person working for the purpose of regulated activities carried on by them receives training on learning disability and autism which is appropriate to the person’s role.

-Service providers who are registered with CQC in respect of a regulated activity must comply with this new requirement for training on learning disability and autism.
+Service providers who are registered with CQC in respect of a regulated activity must comply with this requirement for training on learning disability and autism.
 A service provider is an individual, partnership or organisation who provides, or intends to provide, health or adult social care services in England which include regulated activities.
-For further information, read the CQC regulated activities webpage.
-Like all CQC regulations, the new requirement applies to all CQC registered providers whatever the setting or population group, for example a care home, dentist, GP surgery or hospital.
+For further information, read the CQC-regulated activities webpage.

 Staff in administrative and support roles are considered to be part of the delivery of regulated activity as they work alongside more direct support staff.
 Consideration should be given to what training is appropriate to the person’s role.

-CQC statutory guidance will assist providers in knowing how to meet this new requirement, and like all CQC guidance to the regulations, providers must have due regard to it.
+CQC statutory guidance will assist providers in knowing how to meet this requirement, and like all CQC guidance to the regulations, providers must have due regard to it.

-44. When will the Code of Practice be available?
+58. When will the Code of Practice be available?

-45. How will this new training requirement be enforced?
+59. How will this new training requirement be enforced?

-46. Weren’t providers registered with the CQC required to ensure their staff have the appropriate training for their role prior to the requirements introduced in the Health and Act 2022?
+60. Weren’t providers registered with the CQC required to ensure their staff have the appropriate training for their role prior to the requirements introduced in the Health and Act 2022?

 Service providers were already required to provide appropriate training for their staff to enable them to carry out the duties they are employed to perform.
 This is set out in Regulation 18: Staffing – Care Quality Commission (cqc.org.uk) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.